rubenwardy/minetest_modding_book/_en/map/environment.md

 The most commonly used of these are for finding nodes.

-For example, say we wanted to make a certain type of plant that grows better near mese.
-You would need to search for any nearby mese nodes, and adapt the growth rate accordingly. <!-- ? -->
+For example, say we wanted to make a certain type of plant that grows better near mese; you would need to search for any nearby mese nodes, and adapt the growth rate accordingly.

 ```lua
 local grow_speed = 1